groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 }
 ```

-Note how the `EnvironmentValues.playerRepository` setter is `fileprivate`.
-We will see why below.

-Now, the application can inject a `PlayerRepository` in the environment, and views can use it to perform allowed writes:
+Now, the application can inject a `PlayerRepository` in the environment, and views can use it to write in the database:

 ```swift
 @main